Running Coworking Business in Asia: MY WORKSPACE Experience

 With andcards it's a saving of more than $1000 and we can sell outside the coworking space.
 A person who is not our tenant yet can also use a meeting room paying for it via andcards with credits or credit card, which saves even more of our time.
 It's a great investment for us, an investment we have to do.

-Helga: Do you think the right software impacts UX in your coworking space?
+Helga: Do you think the right software impacts member experience at your coworking space?

 Ron: Using an app for meeting room booking is the most efficient way to do that.
 Members don't need to come to see the manager, they don't need to get coupons.